Are you looking for some good light idioms? If so, you have come to the right place.

 - Meaning: to be born.

-- Use In A Sentence: I have been taking care of him since he first saw the light of day.
+- Use In A Sentence: The nanny had been caring for Julius since he first saw the light of day.
+That’s why he considered her his best friend.

 13. To Get Off Light